open-rsx/rsb-manual/examples-basic.rst

    .. container:: rpc-server-java

-      A ``rsb.patterns.LocalServer`` object is created by calling ``rsb.Factory.createLocalServer`` with the :term:`scope` on
+      A :java:class:`rsb.patterns.LocalServer` object is created by
+      calling :java:method:`rsb.Factory.createLocalServer` with the
-      which server should provide its service (line 22).
-Methods are registered by calling the ``rsb.patterns.LocalServer.addMethod``
+      :term:`scope` on which server should provide its service (line 22).
+Methods are registered by calling the :java:method:`rsb.patterns.LocalServer.addMethod` method (see
-      method (see line 26) with a suitable callback object.
-The callback class supplies the behavior of server methods by overriding the ``rsb.patterns.EventCallback.invoke`` method (see
+      line 26) with a suitable callback object.
+The callback class supplies the behavior of server methods by overriding the :java:method:`rsb.patterns.EventCallback.invoke` method (see
       lines 9 to 17).

       .. literalinclude:: /../rsb-java/examples/ServerExample.java